unrealwork/atsd-use-cases/USMortality/README.md

 To query information from this dataset you will need to install both ATSD and Axibase Collector.

-You can set up local configurations of ATSD and Axibase Collector using Docker by going through our [step-by-step walk through](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/configuration.md).
+You can set up local instances of ATSD and Axibase Collector using Docker by going through our [step-by-step walk through](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/configuration.md).
-It should take you about 15 minutes to complete.
+It should take you about 15 minutes.

-You can learn more about Docker [on our website](https://axibase.com/docker-monitoring/).

 ### ATSD Schema
 ---------------